Robust Comparison in Population Protocols: Extensions

 Recall that, in addition to their state, molecules are equipped with a counter that contains an integer value in the interval $[-m, m]$, where $m$ is a parameter.
 The counter is increased by one if a molecule reacts with a strong molecule of type $X_i$, and decreased by one if it reacts with a molecule of type $Y_i$.
 If a molecule reacts with a molecule in state $N$, the counter remains unchanged.
 The output function $\gamma_n$ maps all states with a positive counter to output $X>Y$ and all states with a negative counter to $Y>X$.

-The goal of this section is to show the following result. \begin{theorem} If the population satisfies guarantees from Theorem~\ref{th:mainresult} with $C_3 \ge 2$ for $T = 48 n \ln n$ consecutive steps, then the algorithm reaches at the end of those $T$ steps a configuration with expected number of molecules in wrong output state at most $\bigo(n/\log n)$, with high probability. \end{theorem} The proof of this claim will follow from combining two technical sub-claims, Lemma~\ref{lem:boundary_hit} and Lemma~\ref{lem:mixingtime}.
+In this section, we will sketch the proof of the following result. \begin{theorem} If the population satisfies guarantees from Theorem~\ref{th:mainresult} with $C_3 \ge 2$ for $T = 48 n \ln n$ consecutive steps, then the algorithm reaches at the end of those $T$ steps a configuration with expected number of molecules in wrong output state at most $\bigo(n/\log n)$, with high probability. \end{theorem} The proof of this claim will follow from combining two technical sub-claims, Lemma~\ref{lem:boundary_hit} and Lemma~\ref{lem:mixingtime}.
 The first bounds the rate at which the counter moves towards the correct decision in a stable state.
-Due to space constraints, the proof of this statement is moved to the Appendix.

-\begin{lemma} For any molecule its counter becomes $\log \log n$ at some point (during considered $T$ steps) with high probability. \end{lemma} \begin{proof} Fix any molecule $m$.
-It reacts at least $48 \ln n$ times in first $48 n \ln n$ steps ($96 \ln n$ in expectation), by Chernoff's bound with probability at least
+\begin{lemma} For any molecule its counter becomes $\log \log n$ at some point (during considered $T$ steps) with high probability. \end{lemma}

-Let $W_i$ be an indicator variable for $i$-th reaction of $m$ with a strong molecule.
-We define $W_i=1$ if the strong molecule is of type $X$ (i.e. the counter of $m$ increases) and 0 otherwise (the counter decreases).
-By Hoeffding's inequality for the first $48 \ln n$ reactions, we obtain (keeping in mind that $\E[W] = 32 \ln n$)